The PACT Approach

 Being a married couple isn’t always easy.
 In fact, it can be downright hard.
 COVID-19 has not made it any easier.
 In fact, couples I work with are often a breaking point in their marriages.
 The daily struggles have turned into outright wars and couples want solutions or they want out.

-As a certified PACT Level 3 (highest certification available currently) and a Gottman certified couples therapist, I bring a lot of tools to our work together so we get to solutions quickly and efficiently.
+As a certified PACT couples therapist (highest certification available currently) and a Gottman certified couples therapist, I bring a lot of tools to our work together so we get to solutions quickly and efficiently.
 Many couples tell me they have tried traditional couples therapy in the past and it didn’t help them.
 When they call me, it’s their last attempt to get their relationship back on track.

 I agree with these couples.

 Most couples don’t seem to improve their marriage with traditional couples therapy because those models don’t address healing and repair in a way that helps the couple to find true happiness and connection.

 That’s where PACT, the Psychobiological Approach to Couple Therapy, comes into the picture.

 Dr. Stan Tatkin, a renowned relationship therapist, developed the Psychobiological Approach to Couple Therapy (PACT) which integrates how the mind and body functions together so couples can learn how to create an enduring and secure, long-lasting relationship.